fastruby/blog/_posts/2020-01-17-strong-parameters-migration-guide.markdown

 end
 ```

-Sometimes you'll find that the logic is more complex than that, but most of the time it's straightforward to move the parameters.
-The main issue is that it takes a lot of time when you have a big number of models.
+Sometimes you'll find that the logic is more complex than that; but most of the time moving the parameters is straightforward.
+The main issue is that it takes a lot of time when you have a large number of models.
 That's why we created [rails_upgrader](https://github.com/fastruby/rails_upgrader).
 This gem will help you speed up the migration process by automating some of it.

 Once you install the gem in your project you can run any of these commands in the console: